kunalj101/python_intro_hackathon/chapter1.md

 - It is production ready language (from web & softare perspective)

 *** =hint
-Have a look at the text.
+Have a look at the text above.
 Do you see your answer?

 *** =pre_exercise_code